 And so began Varsity Blah, a personal development blog with readers in over 125 countries worldwide.
 I took the 100+ entries from the two years I wrote there and turned them into The Monumental Life, an online personal development course.
 As one user said: “This is some very insightful stuff.
 The way [the course] is structured, paired with your capabilities of drawing great narrative, leads this on the right path.
 This cleanses the mind.”

 So, where to from here?
 Well, I set the goal to read the 100 greatest books of all time in the 100 months from November 2007 to my 30th birthday in March 2016.
 I was having so much fun that I decided to add another 250 books to the list!
-I’m also having a great time writing about travel, leisure, food, events, marketing, media, TV, film, music, theatre, books, and more!
+I’m also having a great time writing about travel, leisure, food, wine, marketing, media, TV, film, music, theatre, personal development, books, and more!

 All in all, I know that reading and writing are here to stay.
 And as long as I can keep exploring and keep creating, I know I’ll be happy.
 What more could anyone want?